-When Europeans first settled in Australia, there are believed to have been at least 300,000 Aboriginals.
+When Europeans first settled in Australia, the number of Aboriginals living in the continent is believed to have numbered at least 300,000.
 The Aboriginal population suffered a drastic decline in numbers over the next 145 years so that by 1933 it is estimated to have totalled about 67,000.
 In 1981, however, nearly 145,000 Aboriginals were counted in the census.